-The winner of the 2011 BTHA Lifetime Achievement Award was Peter Brown.
+2011 BTHA Lifetime Achievement Award Winner: Peter Brown

 Peter was awarded for his outstanding contribution to many toy companies including Tomy, K'nex and Flair.
 He was also recognised for a valuable contribution to the British Toy and Hobby Association and the Toy Trust.